Modern Slavery and Human Trafficking Statement

-Broadway Malyan Holdings Limited and our subsidiary companies (together “Broadway Malyan”) are committed to improving practices and maintaining procedures and controls designed to ensure modern slavery or human trafficking is not taking place in our business or supply chain globally.
+Broadway Malyan Holdings Limited and our subsidiary companies (together “Broadway Malyan”) remain committed to the principles of the Modern Slavery Act 2015 and the abolition of modern slavery and human trafficking, and are committed to improving practices across our business and maintaining procedures and controls designed to ensure modern slavery or human trafficking is not taking place in our business or supply chain globally.

 OUR ORGANISATION & SUPPLY CHAIN

 Broadway Malyan is a global architecture, urbanism and design practice dedicated to creating cities, buildings and places that will provide a lasting legacy.
 Through a shared design ethos, we work together to create places with a strong sense of identity where people and communities want to live, learn, shop, work and relax.

 We have approximately 340 employees worldwide and operates in the United Kingdom, Europe, Africa, the Middle East, Asia Pacific and the Americas.
 We have a global annual turnover of £32 Million.